Faculty and Staff

 Skiles has presented more than 39 papers at the local, state, regional and national levels.
 In addition, Skiles has contributed and/or authored more than 20 publications including 18 book reviews for the American Library Association.
 He also co-authored "Acting Across Disciplines" with Homan and Ellison.
 Skiles has also written and produced one play, "Across a moonbeam."

 Skiles has earned numerous awards.
-He was recognized for the production of "The Vagina Monologues" by the Kennedy Center American College (KC-ACTF) Theatre Festival in 2011.
-He was also recognized by the KC-ACTF for "Gross Indecency: The Three Trials of Oscar Wilde."
-In 2010, Skiles was recognized with the LSC-Kingwood Faculty Excellence Award."
+He was recognized for producing "The Vagina Monologues" by the Kennedy Center American College (KC-ACTF) Theatre Festival in 2011.
+He was also recognized by the KC-ACTF for producing "Gross Indecency: The Three Trials of Oscar Wilde."
+In 2010, Skiles was recognized with the LSC-Kingwood Faculty Excellence Award.